 Concealed Handgun Permit

 - A copy of the application can be downloaded from the Virginia State Police website by clicking here or you can pick up a copy at the Danville Circuit Court Clerk's Office.
-You can have your signature on the application notarized at the Circuit Court or the Danville Police Department.

 - For the section of the Code of Virginia that lists disqualifications for a concealed handgun permit, click here.